opencog/atomspace-rocks/README.md

 ```

 That's it!
 You've loaded the entire contents of `foo.rdb` into the
 AtomSpace!
-Of course, loading everything is not generally desriable,
+Of course, loading everything is not generally desirable,
 especially when the file is huge and RAM space is tight.
 More granular
 load and store is possible; see the [examples directory](examples) for
 details.